-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

-We would not be at all surprised by a fairly sharp decline in the market in the First Quarter of 2017.
+We would not be at all surprised by a fairly sharp decline in the market in the first quarter of 2017.

 Here are the top five reasons (excluding market technical indicators) that you shouldn't be, either: